 Petition related to mayoral elections returned, signature verification begins

-The acting Town Clerk on July 20 announced there are a sufficient number of valid signatures in a citizen-initiated effort seeking to change language in the Town Charter regarding how the mayor is elected.
-Now, State Statute requires Town Council to set the ballot question and call a special election.
+The acting Town Clerk on July 20 announced there are a sufficient number of valid signatures in a citizen-initiated effort seeking to change language in the Town Charter regarding how the mayor is selected.
+Now, State Statute required Town Council to set the ballot question and call a special election.

 The Town on July 10 received a petition to change language in Castle Rock’s Charter regarding how the mayor is elected.
 The change would amend the Charter to allow for the at-large, town-wide election of the office of mayor.
 The mayor is currently appointed by Town Council.